orenmatar/diversimax_algorithm/README.md

 ### 1. Participants Pool File

 Contains demographic information for all potential participants.
 Must include a `participating` column (or your custom column name) with values: `"yes"`, `"no"`, or `"?"`.
+This can be used if resampling is needed after pool members are contacted for confirmation, and some drop out: simply indicate the status of each pool member, and the algorithm will create a new sample which will respect the members' responses.

 **Example:**
 ```csv